 The platform will take a couple of seconds to analyze the website.
 And once it’s done, you will see the page speed report on the next screen.

-Apart from the speed report, the tool will also show you core web vital results such as
+Apart from the speed report, the tool will also show you core web vitals results such as

 You can also use Google’s Page Speed Insights tool for a detailed analysis.
 The results would be similar.
 This way, you can check the speed of a website.
 We recommend checking the website’s speed before configuring a caching plugin and rechecking it after properly configuring it.